eodaneze/SMS-reminder-alert-base-system/README.md

+An SMS reminder alert system sends automated text messages to students to remind them of important tasks, events, or behaviors.
+This type of system can be used in various domains, such as healthcare, finance, education, and personal productivity
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.